grssnbchr/rddj-reproducibility-workflow/README.md

 git remote add origin https://github.com/srfdata/reproducibility-workflow.git (replace this with your account and repo, of course)
 ```

-Add a .gitignore to ignore standard R output files & project files as well as the tmp folder we'll need to do building
+Add a `.gitignore` to ignore standard R output files & project files as well as the `tmp` folder we'll need for building
 ```
 .Rdata
 .Rhistory